It feels like you lose control when anxiety takes over.

 Eye Movement Desensitization and Re-processing Therapy (EMDR)

-We offer exclusively online counselling so you can connect to an anxiety therapist anywhere in Calgary and Alberta.
+We offer in person and online counselling so you can connect to an anxiety therapist anywhere in Calgary and Alberta.

 The best therapist to meet your unique needs might live in a different area.